 Test Data Automation

 DATPROF’s mission is to improve the accessibility and availability of test data for software engineers – developers, testers and QA, as well as the Training team.
 Our motto is “The right test data in the right place at the right time”.
-We covered this in our blog about Continuous Test Data which fuels the demand for Test Data Automation.
+We covered this in our article about Continuous Test Data which fuels the demand for Test Data Automation.
 This article shows how Test Data Automation helps achieve the ambition of faster software development by automating the deployment of test data sets.

 Every project needs test data.
 This need might, and probably will, differ between projects.
 Sometimes transactional data is the core need – all of the invoices for the last 6 months.
 Sometimes it’s more a representative sample of the customer base – all of the customers in “this list” with their associated transactions.
 But getting hold of test data for your project can sometimes be a struggle, a challenge, maybe we should really call it what it is – a problem.
 So how do we overcome this problem?
 This is where Test Data Automation will help!